Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

-To isolate the impact of single components of our architecture, we conducted various ablation studies on PASCAL VOC; see Table~\ref{tab:ablations}.
-All proposed components have a positive effect on the result: spectral clustering yields better results than k-means clustering, self-training is obviously important to extend to multi-category images, filtering the most distant 20\% of samples from a cluster followed by the second iteration of self-training on the much larger \emph{trainaug} set gives another strong boost.
+\paragraph{Ablation Study} To isolate the impact of single components of our architecture, we conducted various ablation studies on PASCAL VOC; see \Tab{tab:ablations}.
+All proposed components have a positive effect on the result: spectral clustering that additionally computes Laplacian eigenmap before k-means clustering yields better results than k-means clustering~(see \app{sec:clustering_parameters} for detailed analysis on clustering method choice and sensitivity of its parameters); self-training is obviously important to extend to multi-category images; filtering the most distant samples from a cluster followed by the second iteration of self-training on the much larger \emph{trainaug} set gives another strong boost. \paragraph{Choice of Categorization Prior} Next, we investigated how \method works with different self-supervised representation learning methods. \method performs best with ViT based features extractors such as DINO~\citep{caronEmergingPropertiesSelfSupervised2021} and iBOT~\citep{zhou2021ibot}, while its performance is significantly worse for SwAV method~\citep{caron2020unsupervised} based on ResNet architecture.
+We further show that clustering ability of categorization method could be evaluated on ImageNet images clustering where self-supervised methods were originally trained on (see \app{sec:features_quality}).